stepin104826/AmazonWebAutomation-BDDFramework/README.md

 <img src="CucumberLogo.png" alt="Your Logo" height="100" width="150" />

 ## About
 This project is designed to test multiple user-flows and real-world scenarios of Amazon's shopping website.
-This project leverages Behavior-Driven Development (BDD) with Test Cucumber Framework to deliver robust, scalable, and maintainable automation scripts.
+This project leverages **Behavior-Driven Development (BDD) with Cucumber Test Framework** to deliver robust, scalable, and maintainable automation scripts.

 ## Test Automation Technologies Used
 1. **Java:** The primary programming language used for writing the automation scripts.
 2. **Cucumber:** BDD framework used to write readable and executable specifications.